iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 Run the `sconify.sh` script to build the TEE-debug app.

-{% hint style="info" %}
-The `sconify.sh` script prints the generated docker image name, you must retag this image and push it on dockerhub.
-{% endhint %}

-Push your image on DockerHub:
+Push your image on Docker Hub:

 ```bash
 docker push <docker-hub-user>/tee-scone-count-api:1.0.0-debug